joannesong/AC-Android/lessons/background-notifications/README.md

-- title: Notifications & Background Services
+# Notifications & Background Services
-- tags: notification, intent, pending intent, intent service, broadcast receiver, alarm manager

 # Objectives
-- Learn how to display notifications to the user.
+- Fellows will learn how to display notifications to the user
-- Define what a PendingIntent is and include one in a notification.
+- Fellows will be able to define what a `PendingIntent` is and include one in a notification.

 # Resources
 - [Notifications](https://developer.android.com/guide/topics/ui/notifiers/notifications.html)